 Sticking to a specific color palette is the number one thing that keeps me sane and my wardrobe small.
 My biggest issue with my old wardrobe was, that I had a ton of clothes, but nothing ever matched.
 It was frustrating and in hindsight cost me so many hours of my life spent trying things on, thinking about what to pack for a vacation, and matching all these colorful items.

 You may think that sticking to a color palette might be very limiting.
 I find the very opposite to be true.
 While it is a restriction, it also gives me much more freedom to combine within my range.
 Besides, I picked colors that delight my soul and therefore I won't get tired of it.

 Personally, I stick to all hues of grey, browns, black and white (your classic neutrals, really).
-In addition I like everything that is on the blue color spectrum and just a little bit of blush/soft pink to mix it up.
-I actually also like the color green quite a bit, but since I just look so much better in blue (it just makes my eyes pop, or so they say), it didn't make the cut.
+In addition I like just a little bit of blush/soft pink to mix it up.
+Mustards, rust & berries for the fall and winter months.

 This makes shopping a lot easier and it makes it simple to combine everything in my closet.